silversub/terraform/provider/vpc-gen2-resources.md

 Create, update, or delete a listener for a VPC load balancer.
 For more information, see [working with listeners](/docs/vpc?topic=vpc-nlb-listeners).

-When provisioning the load balancer listener along with load balancer pool or pool member, use explicit dependencies on the resources or perform the Terraform on {{site.data.keyword.cloud_notm}} apply with parallelism 1.
+When provisioning the load balancer listener along with load balancer pool or pool member, use explicit dependencies on the resources or perform the IBM Cloud Provider plug-in for Terraform apply with parallelism 1.
 {: note}

-### Sample Terraform on {{site.data.keyword.cloud_notm}} code
+### Sample IBM Cloud Provider plug-in for Terraform code
 {: #lb-listener-sample}

 ```